 You will be directed to a healthcare professional for medical evaluation as soon as possible after receiving the source individual's test results.
 The evaluation will document the route of exposure and how the exposure occurred.
 There is no cost to you for this evaluation.

 If you are exposed to HIV-infected blood, most medical facilities offer short-term therapy called Post-Exposure Prophylaxis (PEP).
+This involves taking HIV medicines soon after a possible exposure to HIV to prevent becoming infected with HIV.
 This therapy must begin as soon as possible after the exposure.
 PEP can reduce the risk of getting HIV by as much as 80 percent.

 The evaluation will also include counseling and education regarding the testing process and the ramifications of the exposure.
 This includes sexual practices information for the six month post-exposure evaluation period.

-The result of testing is confidential and will be reported only to you and your company's exposure control plan.
+The result of testing is confidential and will be reported only to you and your company's exposure control plan administrator.
 No other person will be notified of the results.

 Patrick is a nurse working in the emergency department of the local hospital.
 During one of his shifts he is accidentally jabbed by a used needle.
 The needle punctures his skin and draws blood.